 2.2.3.
 Set up the simulator in accordance with its operational manual.
-Start simulation of for combined GNSS GLONASS, Galileo, GPS and SBAS signals script with set parameters, given in Table 6.
+Start simulation of for combined GNSS GLONASS, Galileo, GPS and SBAS signals script with set parameters, given in Table 7.

 2.2.4.
-Set up the recording of NMEA-0183 messages after receiving the navigation solution.
+Set up the test system to start recording of NMEA-0183 messages after receiving the navigation solution.
 Up to the moment the simulation script is complete, the NMEA-0183 messages are output by the GNSS receiver to a file.

 2.2.5.
-Upon receiving the navigation solution, set up recording of NMEA-0183 messages output by GNSS receiver to a file, up to the moment the simulation script is complete.
+The test system shall store the recorded NMEA-0183 messages into a separate file when the simulation script is completed.